Insurance is not just for the elderly. If you are a millennial, it pays to start planning for your insurance today.

 Sure, since you are still in your twenties or early thirties, you probably feel that retirement is somewhere in the distant future.
 Yet, you will have to start planning for it eventually, so why not start today?
 Whether you prefer an active and adventurous life when you are older, or a quiet one playing with your grandchildren, making sure that you can stay financially independent once you retire will give you greater peace of mind.
 Saving for your golden years also makes more sense when you are younger and less burdened with financial responsibilities like your children’s education or your mortgage.

-The earlier you start planning, the better prepared you will be for the unpredictability of life.
+The earlier you start your retirement planning, the better prepared you will be for the autumn of life.

 5. Saving Up for That Home or Holiday